 I’ve often had red wine risottos and liked them but found them a little overpowering especially paired with an actual glass of red wine so the idea of being able to sprinkle some over the top of a classic saffron risotto seemed like the perfect solution.
 I’m going to try Taste of the Southwest on some skirt steak next!

 Risotto alla Milanese with Asparagus and Red Wine Sea Salt

 1 bunch of fresh asparagus, ends discarded (slice into ½“ diagonal slices and steam or boil for about 3 minutes until tender)

-4 cups of homemade chicken broth (heat in a saucepan on low, ladling from there)
+4 cups of homemade chicken broth, or for vegetarians use vegetable broth (heat in a saucepan on low, ladling from there)

 1 medium yellow onion, finely chopped